vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 **Tanzu Kubernetes Grid Instance** - A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.

-**Tanzu CLI** - A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
+**Tanzu CLI** - A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
 For more information about installing the Tanzu CLI for use with Tanzu Kubernetes Grid, see [Install the Tanzu CLI]

 **Carvel Tools** - Carvel is an open-source suite of reliable, single-purpose, composable tools that aid in building, configuring, and deploying applications to Kubernetes.
 Tanzu Kubernetes Grid uses the following Carvel tools: